JesusPech/PoS-system/README.md

 System asks only once for Region/Country configuration.
 When users entered then system save configuration file (appsettings.json) on Enviroment.CurrentDirectory.

 Steps for use system
+1. Run system
-1. Set region
+2. Set region
-2. Set price item
+3. Set price item
-3. Set amount of bills and coins for pay item
+4. Set amount of bills and coins for pay item
-4. Get optimal change
+5. Get optimal change